Frosthaven/yank-system-ops.nvim/README.md

   <img src="./.meta/logo.png" alt="yank-system-ops Logo"/>
 </p>

+## Share files and folders between projects and OS applications

-> [!WARNING]
+> [!DANGER]
 > This plugin is still in the PROTOTYPE phase.
 Expect breaking changes!

-## Share files and folders between projects and OS applications

 `yank-system-ops.nvim` is a Neovim plugin that attempts to bridge the gap between Neovim and your operating system's file management and clipboard